CVUA-RRW/FooDMe/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Something isn´t working
-title: ''
+title: '[BUG] Problem title'
 labels: bug
 assignees: ''
 ---

+--->
+To use this template, make sure you provide a meaningful title (please leave the tag within the brackets) to this report, fill in the informations below and delete this message.
+<---

 **Version**